 This was really tricky when I first started teaching, but when I realised you need energy and peace of mind to help others I stated prioritising my own needs.
 It’s true what they say: you can’t pour from an empty cup.

 What aspects of yoga challenge you on or off the mat?

 I find the yoga community quite challenging, it has a surprisingly competitive feel to it, at least in London anyway.
 Perhaps in such a big city we struggle to separate the need to fight to survive in general here from our yoga teaching and practicing.

 What does yoga mean to you?

 To me, yoga means balance, space and discipline.

 I am grateful to Corrie for being an excellent teacher and recommend her to anyone.
 She really creates space for you to discover things on your own in your own way.
 She’s kind of like the anchor that you need to figure out your path before you feel confident enough to go out on your own.
 The stable force that’s there to help you and guide you.
 My self practice and understanding of yoga has developed so much thanks to her teaching.
 So, thank you, Corrie.

 Looking for a yoga photographer?

 If you’re interested in booking a yoga photo session with me, head on over to my contact page.
-If you want a little bit more information about the sessions, visit my Yoga Photography page.
+If you want a little bit more information about the sessions, please visit this page.
 I would love to be your London Yoga Photographer.
-I also serve throughout all of Surrey and West Sussex.
+I also serve throughout all of Warwickshire and Oxfordshire.